brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 ### Other files

-For the customization of the application the modifications above, in the FluxCD and the plugins should be enough for the application to run as expected in the StarlingX platform.
+For the customization of the application the modifications above, in the FluxCD and the plugins, should be enough for the application to run as expected in the StarlingX platform.

 With that in mind, it is recommended to check if the `metadata` and the `setup.cfg`